Programer-Turtle/PythonOS/README.md

 - `help/?` - Gives a list of all the commands and what they do.
 - `cls/clear` - Clears all text off the screen.
 - `about` - Clears all text off the screen and shows the about page.
 Happens automaticaly at boot.
 - `color` - Sets color of the terminal text and saves color for next boot.
-Example: [Input:color 0a] [Output:Terminal color is green]
+Example: [Input:color 0a] [Output:Terminal color is green].
+Only supported on Windows.
 - `ProgramManager` - Opens the program manager
 - `shutdown` - Shuts down Python OS